demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 For more information about how to troubleshoot the SDK refer to (link to the sdk) For more information about the VS Code extension, refer to the official docs: https://xsoar.pan.dev/docs/concepts/vscode-extension

-### Setup integration/script enviorenment fails
+### Setup integration/script environment fails

 Is docker set up correctly?
-Make sure docker is up and running, make sure that Allow the default docker socker to be used (required password) is enabled in Dcoker advanced settings.
+Make sure docker is up and running, make sure that Allow the default docker socker to be used (required password) is enabled in Docker advanced settings.
 If docker is up and running and the issue still occur, try to clean up the docker (https://docs.docker.com/engine/manage-resources/pruning/) or sign in to docker (https://www.docker.com/blog/seamless-sign-in-with-docker-desktop-4-4-2/)  to avoid rate limit (https://docs.docker.com/docker-hub/usage/#:~:text=Pull%20rates%20limits%20are%20based,to%205000%20pulls%20per%20day.)
 Ensure the command was triggered on the integration / script itself by right click the code file > choosing setup integration/script environment (can add photo)
 In this case a message saying "Please run this from an